imjoy-team/ImJoy/docs/i2k_tutorial.md

     - [Async + Await in JavaScript, talk from Wes Bos](https://www.youtube.com/watch?v=DwQJ_NPQWWo)
     - [Asynchronous programming in Python](https://www.youtube.com/watch?v=6kNzG0T44SI)

- - Since Remote Procedure Calls is a key technique used in ImJoy, we recommended reading this blog post: [RPCs, Life and All](http://tomerfiliba.com/blog/RPCs-Life-And-All/)
+ - Since Remote Procedure Calls is a key technique used in ImJoy, we recommend reading this blog post: [RPCs, Life and All](http://tomerfiliba.com/blog/RPCs-Life-And-All/)

-## Getting started
+## Understanding key concepts in ImJoy

 Let's start by introducing you the live execution feature of this tutorial.
 We have loaded the core of ImJoy into this tutorial such that you can edit or run ImJoy plugin code directly in this page.